Assemble Insert

 Assemble Insert (アッセンブル・インサート, Assenburu Insāto) is a 1985 manga series by Masami Yuki (best known for his manga and anime series Mobile Police Patlabor).
 The main character is a young would-be idol singer and high school student, Maron Namikaze, who has superhuman strength.
 She battles a mecha organization, Demon Seed, which has been terrorizing Tokyo.
 The manga was adapted into a 2 episode anime OVA in 1989.
 The series is a parody of Japanese pop culture.

-Three CDs were released: a single on September 20, 1989, an image soundtrack on October 25, 1989, and a concert CD March 5, 1990.
+Three CDs were released: a single on September 20, 1989, an image soundtrack on October 25, 1989, and a concert CD on March 5, 1990.

 Plot

 In near-future Tokyo, a group called the Demon Seed has been antagonizing the city with its thefts and giant robotic Power Suits.
 After various failed attempts against the Demon Seed, the Special Operations Anti-Demon Seed Team (five men in a downtown office) begins to look for an idol to pilot a robotic suit against the Demon Seed.
 A talent show is held; and after a particularly dull line-up of contestants, the extremely strong Maron Namikaze is discovered.
 She is fitted with a metal costume and sent to take the Demon Seed down, all the while having an idol singer career forced upon her.